 The Company's warehouse merchandise revenue originates with a single performance obligation to ship the products, and therefore the Company's performance obligations are satisfied when control of the products is transferred to the customer per the arranged shipping terms.
 The customer takes ownership and assumes risk of loss for warehouse merchandise upon delivery.
 Although products are generally shipped FOB shipping point, the Company effectively retains the responsibilities of ownership until the goods reach the customer.
-Generally, customer billings for warehouse merchandise occur in bi-weekly intervals subsequent to revenue recognition.
 The Company considers shipping and handling as activities to fulfill its performance obligation for warehouse merchandise revenues.
 Billings for freight are accounted for as Revenues and shipping and handling costs are accounted for in Cost of revenues.